jvalue/jayvee/rfc/0009-expressions/README.md

 ## Summary

-This RFC introduces a simple expression language for numeric and boolean values.
+This RFC introduces a simple expression language for numeric, boolean, and text values.

 ## Motivation